Dr Camille Mathieu

 Art History and Visual Culture

-Camille teaches and researches the art, architecture, archaeology, and urbanism of France and its colonies from the eighteenth through the early twentieth century.
-She would be interested in supervising students who are also interested in the complex political and social framework presented by eighteenth and nineteenth-century art.
+Camille is an Associate Professor in History and Art History and Visual Culture at the University of Exeter.
+She researches the art, architecture, archaeology, and urbanism of France and its colonies from the eighteenth through the early twentieth century.
 A specialist of Napoleonic painting, including the early work of Ingres and Géricault, she is currently preparing a book which takes as its subject the creation, spoliation, circulation of art between Rome and Paris and its implications for both history painting and empire-building from 1794 to 1817.
-Her next project addresses the visual history of urban and argicultural economies of speculation in Louisiana from 1690 to 1800 as they relate to France's colonial ambitions for expoliting the territory's resources.
+Her next project addresses the visual history of water in the urban and argicultural economies of speculation in Louisiana from 1690 to 1800 as they relate to France's colonial ambitions for expoliting the territory's resources.
+Through this work, the subject of an AHRC grant, Aqueous Territory, she has cultivated a specific interest and expertise in liquid landscapes and coastal cultural projections.
+She is interested in interdisicplinary research, linking up with the work of engineers, human geographers, and marine historians through a wide variety of grant work.

 Office Hours change every term.
 I am also available by appointment; please email me to secure a time slot.